cbodonnell/environments-testing/README.md

 Adding a readme from a branch within the same repo.
+Adding more stuff and pushing a commit.